knative-extensions/kn-plugin-event/README.md

 ### Send an event

-To send and event you should utilize `send` subcommand.
-The `send` command leverages the same builder-like interface as `build` command does.
-You could send an event to public address of your application by using `--to-url` option, or to supported in-cluster resources by using `--to` option.
+To send an event, you should use the `send` subcommand.
+The `send` command uses the same builder-like interface as the `build` command.
+You can send an event to the public address of your application or to a supported in-cluster resource by using the `--to` option.

-#### Sending to public address
+#### Sending to a public address

-To send event to public address you use `--to-url` option:
+To send an event to a public address, you should pass the address to the `--to`
+option:

 ```sh
 $ kn event send \